shubhamkriitr/ml4hc_nlp/README.md

 Besides this, all the model training (for task 2 and 3) was done on a node with GPU (`NVIDIATITANRTX`).

-Text preprocessing may take long time, so we suggest downloading the preprocessed texts from the drive link shared below in the document.
+Text preprocessing may take long time, so we suggest downloading the preprocessed texts from the drive link shared later in the document.
 ## Creating isolated execution environment
 - Go to the root directory (after extractig the zip)
 - Execute the following in sequence (enter yes when prompted):